-The Farm Implement Board is a provincial council reporting to the Minister of Agriculture and Forestry and is established under the Farm Implement and Dealerships Act.
+The Farm Implement Board (FIB) reports to the Minister of Agriculture and Irrigation and advises the minister about matters arising from the implementation of the Farm Implement and Dealership Act.

-The legislated powers and duties of this public council include:
+The legislated powers and duties of the FIB include:

 - holding appeals dealing with license refusals, cancellations or suspensions

-- holding hearings dealing with the applications for compensation for loss arising from breach of a sale agreement, lease or lease-purchase agreements, etc.
+- holding hearings dealing with Applications for Compensation for loss arising from a breach of a sale or lease agreement or a breach of a provision of the act

 - carrying out any duties set by the regulations

-Search the list of public agencies to find this agency's:
+Search the list of public agencies to find this agency's classification and other information.

 The Farm Implement Board consists of 7 members: